mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 >
 > PETER DIAMANDIS: They, based upon the profitability of all the companies coming inside, just issue people free money.
 No, they’re doing that sort of kind of now.
 >
 > ELON MUSK: Yeah, but just basically issue checks to everybody.
-And then how big for which person or…
+And then how big for which person or… [^musk-moonshots-220]

->
-> DAVE BLUNDIN: There’s so much complexity there.
-But the thought process behind this rate of change can only be done with AI assistance.
-And there’s no government entity that’s going to keep up with that change.
-So you have four big AIs.
->
-> ELON MUSK: Not the AIs.
-It’s like government is very slow moving, as we all know.
-So I think the government really can’t react to the AI.
-It’s AIs moving 10 times faster than government, maybe more.
->
-> The one thing that the government can do is just issue people money and…
->
-> PETER DIAMANDIS: Try and keep the peace.
->
-> DAVE BLUNDIN: Yeah. …
->
-> ELON MUSK: Nobody’s going to starve is what I’m saying. …
+> ELON MUSK: Nobody’s going to starve is what I’m saying. … [^musk-moonshots-220]

->
-> PETER DIAMANDIS: When do you think Optimus would be a better surgeon than the best surgeons?
-How long for that?
->
-> ELON MUSK: Three years … at scale. … There will be more, probably more Optimus robots that are great surgeons than there are all surgeons on earth. …
+> ELON MUSK: There will be … probably more Optimus robots that are great surgeons than there are all surgeons on earth. … [^musk-moonshots-220]
->
-> \[H]ere’s the thing to understand about humanoid robots in terms of the rate of improvement, which is that you have three exponentials multiplied by each other.
-You have an exponential increase in the AI software capability, exponential increase in the AI chip capability, and an exponential increase in the electromechanical dexterity. … Then you have the recursive effect of Optimus building Optimus. … You have a recursive multiplicable triple exponential. …
->

 > PETER DIAMANDIS: I think your point was medicine is going to be effectively free.
 The best medicine in the world, everyone…
 >
-> ELON MUSK: Will have access to medical care that is better than what the president receives right now.
+> ELON MUSK: Will have access to medical care that is better than what the president receives right now. [^musk-moonshots-220]
->
-> PETER DIAMANDIS: So don’t go into medical school.
->
-> ELON MUSK: Yes.
-Pointless.
->
-> DAVE BLUNDIN: Yeah. …
->
-> ELON MUSK: I would say that applies to any form of education. \[You will only] do it for social reasons. …
->
-> PETER DIAMANDIS: I mean people are still going to want to be connected with people. …
->
-> ELON MUSK: \[T]here will be a point where it’s an expensive hobby.
->
-> PETER DIAMANDIS: Younger generation says “I do not want that human touching me.” \[But] there's going to be those people later in life who still want a human in the loop. …
->
-> ELON MUSK: I mean let’s just take— like we’ve seen some advanced cases of automation, like LASIK for example. … I wouldn’t want the best ophthalmologist, steadiest hand out there with a fucking hand laser on my eyeball, you know? … \[D]o you want \[that] or do you want the robot to do it and actually work? …
->
-> ELON MUSK: So anyway, so I guess the good future is anyone can have whatever stuff they want and incredible medical care that’s better than any medical care that exists.
-So I think if you sort of lift your gaze, you know, to not a super distant point—five years from now, four years from now—maybe we’ll have better medical care than anyone has today available for everyone within five years.
-No scarcity of goods or services.
->
-> PETER DIAMANDIS: Best education available for everybody.
->
-> ELON MUSK: You can learn anything you want about anything for free. …
->
-> PETER DIAMANDIS: So I’ve known you for 26 years now.
-It feels to me like—I don’t want to be—it feels like you’ve gotten much smarter or much more capable over this last decade. … What’s changed? …
->
-> ELON MUSK: Well, I’ve had to solve a lot of problems in a lot of different arenas, which you get this cross fertilization of knowledge of problem solving. … If you apply automotive manufacturing technology to satellites and rockets, it’s like being Superman.
-Then if you take advanced material science from rockets and you apply that to the automotive industry, you get Superman again. …
->
-> DAVE BLUNDIN: It’s funny how like the knowledge ports that, that was true with Tesla and SpaceX being completely separate.
->
-> ELON MUSK: Yeah.
->
-> DAVE BLUNDIN: But now they actually interact because AI ties everything together. … Like, I don’t know if you visualize these parts fitting together originally.
->
-> ELON MUSK: No, no. … At this point, things, I guess everything ultimately converges in the singularity. …
->

 > PETER DIAMANDIS: We’re heading towards a near term potential where AI can help us solve math, physics, chemistry, material science.
 >
 > ELON MUSK: Math’s going to be extremely trivial for AI. …